-Diabetic neuropathy occurs when the body is not able to manage the sugar levels in the blood properly.
-Having high concentrations of glucose can cause secondary problems for the blood vessels that provide nutrients and oxygen to the nerves.
-When the nerves of the feet and legs are exposed to these high glucose levels, they begin to lose their ability to function properly.
-The resulting pain, tingling, numbness or combinations of all three, is called diabetic neuropathy.
+Nerves are damaged when the body is not able to manage the sugar levels in the blood properly.
+Having high concentrations of blood sugar can cause secondary problems for the blood vessels that provide nutrients and oxygen to the nerves.
+When the nerves of the feet and legs are exposed to these high sugar levels, they begin to lose their ability to function properly.
+This results in:

 The problems listed above can cause serious foot ailments for people with diabetes.
 Poor circulation combined with a lack of feeling makes it very easy for a diabetic to injure his or her foot and not even realize it.

-Cuts or blisters can easily turn into decubitus ulcers, also known as pressure sores or bed sores, which become infected and have difficulty healing.
-An open sore such as an ulcer leaves the body vulnerable to:
+Cuts or blisters can easily turn into bedsores.
+Thes are also know as "pressure sores or "decubitus ulcers".
+These sores may become infected and have difficulty healing.
+An open sore like an ulcer leaves the body in danger of:

 Constant inspection can help prevent damage from this condition.
-People with diabetes should have their doctor check their feet once a year with a special tool to make sure they have feeling.
-There are also several self-examinations or checkups that could help you:
+If you have diabetes, have your doctor check your feet at least once a year with a special tool to make sure they have feeling.
+In addition, use these self-checks each day:

-Control your blood sugar - It is very important that you get your blood sugar under control as this is the only way to stop the progression of this complication of diabetes.
-Controlling the sugar level is crucial, as it could help prevent neuropathy and other diabetic complications.
-This is also the best way to evade any amputations.
+Check and control your blood sugar - It is very important that you get your blood sugar under control.
+This is the only way to stop the progression of this complication of diabetes.
+Controlling your sugar level is crucial, as it could help prevent neuropathy and other diabetic complications.
+This is also the best way to avoid any amputations.

-Trim your toenails - Keep your toenails trimmed if you can do it yourself or, if not, get someone to help you.
+Trim your toenails - Keep your toenails trimmed.
+If you cannot do it yourself, get someone to help you.
 This will help you from getting any cuts that could lead to infections.

-If you or someone else notices a sore or blister on your foot, see a foot care specialist immediately as this type of mild injury can progress fairly rapidly.
-If you are in good health you can follow the following plan:
+If you or someone else notices a sore or blister on your foot, see a foot care specialist right away.
+This type of mild injury can get worse quickly.
+If you are in good health you can follow the plan below: